-- They offer state-of-the-art navigation capabilities, providing precise locations for sampling while underway or when stationary and the ability to return to those exact locations in the future.
+- They offer state-of-the-art navigation capabilities, providing precise locations for sampling (underway or on station) and the ability to return to those exact locations in the future.

 - They offer state-of-the-art communications and telepresence capabilities, allowing oceanographers and crew to download satellite imagery and stream images to shoreside personnel and the public.

-- They provide specialized cranes and winches for deploying various types of oceanographic instruments, including submersibles and robotic craft.
+- They provide specialized cranes and winches for deploying oceanographic instruments, such as submersibles and robotic craft.

 - They offer ample deck space, such as a fantail, a broad platform on the rear of a vessel, where oceanographers can work outside close to the waterline, and where portable vans (or clean rooms) can be installed for carrying out specialized analyses and experiments.

-- They provide laboratories with benchtop instruments for at-sea analysis of collected samples, where live organisms may be observed, and where samples may be prepared and stored for shoreside analysis.
+- They provide laboratories with benchtop instruments for at-sea analyses of collected samples, where live organisms may be observed, and where samples may be prepared and stored for shoreside analyses.

 - They offer computing capability for storing and analyzing electronic data in real time or on demand.